angcci/cci-sandbox-angcci-org/README.md

 Only build pull requests - on
-Build forked PRs - off
+Build forked PRs - on